Nsude/thoughts-app/README.md

 #

 ### Tech Stack & Key components
 1. NextJs: Although I'd never used NextJS until this project; reading through it's docs, I knew it was perfect for the application.
-The introduction of server side components, file based routing (which is not as complicated as complicated as it might sound), and built-in SEO capabilities sold me.
+The introduction of server side components, file based routing (which is not as complicated as it might sound), and built-in SEO capabilities sold me.

 2. Convex: For my auth, backend and database needs, I opted to use convex; yet another technology I hadn't used before now (yeah save it, I know).